galactic-forensics/website/content/project/code/index.md

 and contribute your own instruments one day.

-## Mahon Fitting
+## Linear regression with `CEREsFit`

-In order to fit a linear regression to measurements with uncertainties in both axes, the routine by <a href="https://www.tandfonline.com/doi/abs/10.1080/00206819709465336" target="_blank">Mahon (1996)</a>, also known as the “New York” regression, should be used.
-Along with the <a href="https://doi.org/10.3847/2041-8213/aabba9" target="_blank">Trappitsch et al. (2018)</a> publication we published a tool to easily apply the Mahon fitting routine to any dataset.
-The tool, including a detailed README file, can be found on <a href="https://github.com/LLNL/MahonFitting" target="_blank">the respective GitHub site</a>.
+In [Stephan and Trappitsch (2023)](/publication/stephan-23-unc) we presented the methods to calculate linear regressions for measurements that have uncertainties in both dimensions.
+For this work, we also implemented a python tool `CEREsFit`, which is freely available on <a href="https://pypi.org/search/?q=ceresfit" target="_blank">`pypi`</a> and <a href="https://github.com/galactic-forensics/CEREsFit" target="_blank">GitHub</a>.
+In the repository, example Jupyter notebooks on how to use the module and how to plot the regressions lines with rotated error bars for correlated uncertainties are also shown.

 ## Resonance Ionization Scheme Drawer